doomedyuri4775/INTRO/README.md

                                                        # INTRO
                                          Using this as my intro lewlllll hiii

                                My name is Carolina!
 (Nelly and Claud for close moots only!)
                                           I am a minor !!
 (12/18)
                               I have DID, and ADD.
-I consider myself a pansexual but                                                                                                                        Stuff i like are,,; OBJECTIFIED, Adventure Time:(Fiona and Cake), BFDI/TPOT/BFDIA, Regretevator, Forsaken, Phighting, TADC, MD,
+I consider myself a pansexual butch
+                            Stuff i like are,,; OBJECTIFIED, Adventure Time:(Fiona and Cake), BFDI/TPOT/BFDIA, Regretevator, Forsaken, Phighting, TADC, MD,
                             CRK, FNAF, Starving For Attention, Fabel and Maxine (yuri..) etc!!
                               Interacting is always welcome!
 Same for C+H !! (cudcomf too!!)